AmbiqAI/heartkit/docs/usage/python.md

 ## [Demo](../modes/demo.md)

-The `demo` command is used to run a task-level demonstration using either the PC or EVB as backend inference engine.
+The `demo` command is used to run a task-level demonstration using the designated backend inference engine (e.g. PC or EVB).
+The routine can be customized via the `hk.HKDemoParams` configuration.
+If running on the EVB, additional setup is required to flash and connect the EVB to the PC.

 !!!
 Example "Python"